Camino del Norte: Day 11 – Laredo to Güemes

 Setting out from Laredo

-Leaving the church early in the morning to hoof it across the city, it seemed like the only people out this early were other pilgrims.
+Leaving the church early in the morning to hoof it across the city, it seemed like the only people out so early were other pilgrims.
 With our large packs, it’s generally pretty hard to miss us.
 Reaching the end of the pier, I made my way onto the beach and followed the footsteps in the sand to where they seemed to suddenly disappear.

 After waiting for ten or fifteen minutes and chatting with some pilgrims and locals on the beach, the little ferry came into view off in the distance.
 We all piled onto the deck and paid the few euros it cost to ride, and enjoyed the windy ride across the Bahía de Santoña.
 If you have your pilgrim passport handy, they’ll even stamp it for you to show that you took the boat trip.
-By the end of my pilgrimage, I had completely filled my stamp book (and part of a second one), and it makes for a great souvenir.
+By the end of my pilgrimage, I had completely filled my stamp book (and part of a second one), which makes for a great souvenir.

-Following disembarking in Santoña, I stopped for a quick coffee and tortilla sandwich.
+After disembarking in Santoña, I stopped for a quick coffee and tortilla sandwich.
 At this point I had really leaned into the tortilla and coffee combo, since they aren’t common in the US, and they’re so incredibly cheap and ubiquitous in Spain.
 It took me a while to accept potatoes as ingredients in a sandwich, but it’s admittedly pretty good hiking food.

 In Santoña I bumped into the Brazilian couple that I had eaten dinner with one night during my first week of hiking.
 We chatted a bit, and I would end up seeing them later that night at the albergue.